yanricheng/subethasmtp/README.md

 * Removing some of the IDE metadata files.
 Your IDE can rercreate whichever ones you need based on your preferences and the Maven POM.
 * Making the message handing exceptions be `checked`.
 This is possibly controversial, but we thought about it a lot and prefer to have these exceptions show up in the `throws` clause rather than have them potentially pop-up unexpectedly at run-time.

+### Fork of a Fork!
+Dave Moten came across this and
+* fixed tests
+* migrated mocking to use Mockito
+* set up pom.xml for release under the `com.github.davidmoten:subethasmtp` artifact
+* released to Maven Central
+* submitted the changes back to the Engine821.com fork (apart from the groupId change and release changes)

 ## Project Authors ##
 Ian McFarland contributed the first codebase to SubEtha Mail.
 Then, Jon Stevens and Jeff Schnitzer re-wrote most of Ian's code into what we have today.
 Edouard De Oliveira and Scott Hernandez have also made significant contributions.